Taxila: Achaemenid Empire

-Archaeological excavations show that the city may have grown significantly during the rule of the Persian Achaemenid Empire in the 6th century BCE.
-In 516 BCE, Darius I embarked on a campaign to conquer Central Asia, Ariana and Bactria, before marching onto what is now Afghanistan and northern Pakistan.
-Emperor Darius spent the winter of 516-515 BCE in the Gandhara region surrounding Taxila, and prepared to conquer the Indus Valley, which he did in 515 BCE, after which he appointed Scylax of Caryanda to explore the Indian Ocean from the mouth of the Indus to the Suez.
-Darius then returned to Persia via the Bolan Pass.
-The region continued under Achaemenid suzerainty under the reign of Xerxes I, and continued under Achaemenid rule for over a century.
+Archaeological excavations show that the city may have grown significantly by the time of the invasion of the Persian Achaemenid Empire in the 6th century BCE.
+In 516 BCE, Darius I embarked on a campaign to conquer Central Asia, Ariana and Bactria, before marching onto what is now Afghanistan and northern Pakistan; according to Herodotus, he appointed Scylax of Caryanda to explore the Indian Ocean from the mouth of the Indus to the Suez.

-Taxila was sometimes ruled as part of the Gandhara kingdom (whose capital was Pushkalavati), particularly after the Achaemenid period, but Taxila sometimes formed its own independent district or city-state.
+Taxila was sometimes ruled as a part of the Gandhāra kingdom (whose capital was Puṣkalāvatī), particularly after the Achaemenid period, but on other occasions formed its own independent district or city-state.

-Hellenistic
+Hellenistic period

 A map of Alexander's campaign in ancient India.

-During his invasion of the Indus Valley, Alexander the Great was able to gain control of Taxila (Τάξιλα) in 326 BCE without a battle, as the city was surrendered by its ruler, king Omphis (Āmbhi).
+During his invasion of the Indus Valley, Alexander the Great was able to gain control of Taxila (Τάξιλα) in 326 BCE, as its ruler, king Taxiles (Āmbhi), surrendered without a battle.
 Greek historians accompanying Alexander described Taxila as "wealthy, prosperous, and well governed".
 Arrian writes that Alexander was welcomed by the citizens of the city, and he offered sacrifices and celebrated a gymnastic and equestrian contest there.

-On Alexander's death, in 323 BCE, the province and much of the once Achaemenid territories would pass to his general Seleucus I Nicator and founder of the successor Seleucid Empire.
+Alexander maintained Taxiles on his position as satrap.
+After Alexander's death in 323 BCE, the subsequent partitions of Babylon and of Triparadisus also recognised Taxiles as the ruler of his realm; subsequently the province is believed to have passed to his general Seleucus I Nicator, the founder of the successor Seleucid Empire, along with much of the once Achaemenid territories.

 Mauryan Empire

-By 303 BCE, the Seleucid Empire's satraps in South Asia had been formally annexed by the expanding Mauryan empire, following the Seleucid–Mauryan war, with the provincial capital and center of higher education at Taxila under the control of Chandragupta Maurya.
-His advisor, Kautilya/Chanakya, was said to have taught at Taxila's university.
-Under the reign of Ashoka the Great, Chandragupta's grandson, the city was made a great seat of Buddhist learning, though the city was home to a minor rebellion during this time.
+Within a decade of departure of Alexander, the provincial capital of Taxila was captured by Chandragupta Maurya; following the Seleucid–Mauryan war, the Seleucid satrapies in South Asia were formally annexed by his expanding Mauryan Empire.
+His advisor, Chanakya, was said to have hailed from Taxila by the Buddhist texts.
+During the reign of Ashoka, Chandragupta's grandson, the city became a great seat of Buddhist learning.
+His Aramaic inscription has been discovered from Taxila.

-Taxila was founded in a strategic location along the ancient "Royal Highway" that connected the Mauryan capital at Pataliputra in Bihar, with ancient Peshawar, Puṣkalāvatī, and onwards towards Central Asia via Kashmir, Bactria, and Kāpiśa.
-Taxila thus changed hands many times over the centuries, with many empires vying for its control.
+Taxila was located in a strategic location along the ancient Grand Trunk Road that connected the Mauryan capital at Pataliputra in Bihar, with Puruṣapura, Puṣkalāvatī, and onwards towards Central Asia via Kashmir, Bactria, and Kāpiśa.